Safest Teeth Whiteners

 Veneers are usually recommended more in cosmetic dentistry than dental crowns.
 For people looking to make a cosmetic change, a veneer is typically the best option.
-Veneers are used for anterior (front) teeth and not posterior (back) teeth.
+Veneers are only placed on anterior (front) teeth, not posterior (back) teeth.

 Dental crowns are a type of dental restoration that treats both front and back teeth.
 Crowns are recommended for people who need to restore a tooth for more support when it is compromised by tooth decay or trauma.

 A crown can also be used for severely discolored teeth, worn down teeth, or when a large piece of a tooth is missing.